LuukSuurmeijer/recruitment_bot/README.md

 # Chatbot for Recruitment Queries

-I created this Chatbot as part of the application process for the GenAI team at Schiphol.
+I created this Chatbot as part of the application process for the GenAI team at [COMPANY NAME].

 ## Usage